 High, if the economic and social results derive from the same activity.
-Level of integration Medium, if the economic and social results derive from different but closely related activities.
+Loyal of integration Medium, if the economic and social results derive Level of integration from different but closely related activities.
 Low, if economic and social results do not derive from the same activity.
-ITOITI THE SAME ACTIVITY.